cardstack/boxel/README.md

 ### Realm Server

-First make sure to generate the host app's `dist/` output in order to support card pre-rendering:
+First make sure to generate the host app's `dist/` output in order to support card pre-rendering by first starting the host app (instructions above).
+If you want to make the host app's `dist/` output without starting the host app, you can run `pnpm build` in the host app's workspace.
-1. cd to `packages/host`
-2. run `pnpm build`

 To run the `packages/realm-server/` workspace tests start: